ojha-me/bug-hunt-ai/README.md

 ## The Big Idea

-Most learners forget code because they don’t *use* it deeply enough.
+Most learners forget code because they don't *use* it deeply enough.

-**BugHunt AI makes learning active, engaging, and memorable** by turning coding education into a **bug-hunting game** powered by AI:
+**BugHunt AI makes learning active, engaging, and memorable** through two powerful learning modes:

+### **Learning Paths Mode** (Structured Learning Path)
+Follow curated programming courses with progress tracking:
+1. Choose a topic: *"JavaScript Fundamentals"* or *"Python Basics"*
+2. Progress through structured lessons with clear objectives
+3. Learn concepts through interactive explanations and examples
+4. Practice with targeted bug-fixing challenges for each topic
+5. Track your progress and build skills systematically
+6. Master programming step-by-step with AI guidance

+### **General Chat Mode** (Instant Bug Hunting)
+Jump straight into coding challenges and get immediate help:
-1. Ask a question: *"What’s a closure in JavaScript?"*
+1. Ask any question: *"What's a closure in JavaScript?"*
-2. Get a clear explanation — and a live code editor with working (or broken!) examples.
-3. Tweak, run, and explore right in your browser.
+2. Get explanations with live, editable code examples
-4. The AI throws you a challenge: *"This function should return 6, but it returns NaN.
+3. Receive instant challenges: *"This function should return 6, but it returns NaN.
 Find the bug!"*
-5. Fix it.
-Submit.
-Get instant feedback.
-6. Level up.
+4. Fix it, submit, get feedback, and level up
+5. Learn through exploration and immediate problem-solving

-🧠 It’s not just about answers — it’s about **thinking like a developer**.
+It's not just about answers — it's about **thinking like a developer** through both structured learning and hands-on practice.

 ---

-## ✨ Key Features
+## Key Features

-### 💬 Conversational Learning
+### **Structured Learning Paths**
+- **Curated Topics**: JavaScript Fundamentals, Python Basics, React Development, and more
+- **Progress Tracking**: Visual progress bars and completion statistics
+- **Learning Objectives**: Clear goals for each lesson and subtopic
+- **Flexible Navigation**: Skip, revisit, or advance through topics at your own pace
+- **Prerequisites System**: Logical learning progression with topic dependencies

+### **Conversational Learning**
 Chat with a Gemini-powered AI tutor that adapts to your level and guides you through concepts with real code.

-### 🧩 Interactive Code Snippets
+### **Interactive Code Snippets**
 Every code example appears in a **fully-featured Monaco editor** (same engine as VS Code) — editable, syntax-highlighted, and ready to run.

-### ⚡ In-Browser Execution
+### **In-Browser Execution**
 Run code safely in a sandboxed Docker container — no setup, no risk.
 See output instantly without leaving the chat.

-### 🐛 AI-Generated Challenges
+### **AI-Generated Challenges**
-The AI doesn’t just teach — it **tests your understanding** with unique, context-aware coding puzzles containing subtle bugs.
+The AI doesn't just teach — it **tests your understanding** with unique, context-aware coding puzzles containing subtle bugs.

-### 🔍 Real-Time Code Review
+### **Real-Time Code Review**
 Submit your fix and get:
-- ✅ Confirmation if correct
+- Confirmation if correct
-- 🛠 Hints if you’re stuck
+- Hints if you're stuck
-- 📚 Explanations of what went wrong and why
+- Explanations of what went wrong and why

-### 🔄 Feedback Loop Built-In
-Mistakes are part of learning.
-Every failed attempt becomes a teaching moment — all inside the same conversation.
+### **Dual Learning Modes**
+- **Learning Path Mode**: Structured, goal-oriented learning with progress tracking
+- **General Chat Mode**: Free-form exploration and instant bug-hunting challenges
+- **Seamless Switching**: Move between modes as your learning needs change

 ---

-## 🛠️ How It Works
+## How It Works

+### **Learning Path Mode**

+1. **Choose Your Journey**
+   Browse curated topics like "JavaScript Fundamentals" or "Python Basics" with difficulty indicators and time estimates.

+2. **Start Learning**
+   Begin with structured lessons that build on each other, complete with learning objectives and progress tracking.

+3. **Interactive Learning**
+   Each lesson includes AI explanations, live code examples in Monaco editor, and hands-on practice.

+4. **Challenge Phase**
+   After learning concepts, tackle bug-fixing challenges specifically designed for that topic.

+5. **Track Progress**
+   Monitor your advancement through visual dashboards, completion rates, and skill development.

+6. **Master & Advance**
+   Complete topics to unlock advanced courses and build comprehensive programming skills.

+### **General Chat Mode**

 1. **Start a Conversation**
    Ask anything: *"Explain async/await in Python"* or *"Show me a React component with state."*